Knoblauchpilze/pge-app/README.md

 The framework uses the `gtest` library to perform the testing.

+The root [CMakeLists.txt](CMakeLists.txt) conditionally compiles the test when required: this means that unless you call one of the `make rununittests` target, the tests won't be compiled.
+This is mainly useful when building the application in the CI for packaging.

 ## Adding tests

 In order to add a new test, one can create a new file under the relevant test section (say `tests/unit/lib/MyClassTest.cc`).
 The structure of the file should look something like so: